An Anytime Algorithm for Good Arm Identification: Introduction

 In \textit{pure exploration} problems, the goal is to answer a question about the set of arms.
-It has been studied in two major theoretical frameworks \citep{audibert2010best,gabillon2012best,jamieson2014best,garivier2016optimal}: the \textit{fixed-confidence} and \textit{fixed-budget} setting.
-In the fixed-confidence setting, the agent aims at minimizing the number of samples used to identify a correct answer with confidence $1 - \delta$.
-In the fixed-budget setting, the objective is to minimize the probability of misidentifying a correct answer with a fixed number of samples $\NBATCHES$.\looseness=-1
+It is studied in two major theoretical frameworks \citep{audibert2010best,gabillon2012best,jamieson2014best,garivier2016optimal}: the \textit{fixed-confidence} and \textit{fixed-budget} setting.
+In the fixed-confidence setting, the agent aims at minimizing the number of samples used to identify a correct answer with confidence $1 - \delta$\marc{, where $\delta \in (0,1)$ is a \emph{risk} parameter}.
+In the fixed-budget setting, the objective is to minimize the probability of misidentifying a correct answer with a fixed number of samples $\NBATCHES$\marc{, where $\NBATCHES \in \mathbb N$ is a \emph{budget} parameter}.\looseness=-1

-While the constraint on $\delta$ or $\NBATCHES$ is supposed to be given, properly choosing it is challenging for the practitioner since a ``good'' choice typically depends on unknown quantities.
-Moreover, in medical applications (\eg clinical trials or outcome scoring), the maximal budget is limited but might not be fixed beforehand.
-When the collected data shows sufficient evidence in favor of one answer, an experiment is often stopped before the initial budget is reached, referred to as \textit{early stopping}.
-When additional sampling budget have been obtained due to new funding, an experiment can continue after the initial budget has been consumed, referred to as \textit{continuation}.
-While early stopping and continuation are common practices, both fixed-confidence and fixed-budget settings fail to provide useful guarantees for them.
+While $\delta$ or $\NBATCHES$ are assumed given, choosing them is challenging for the practitioner since a ``good'' choice typically depends on unknown quantities.
+Moreover, in medical applications (\eg clinical trials or outcome scoring), the maximal budget is limited but might not be fixed beforehand. \marc{Independently of the preliminary data, medical applications are prone to reductions in funding or new sources of funding.
+Therefore, an experiment might stop before the initial budget has been used, referred to as \textit{early stopping}, or continue after it has been consumed, referred to as \textit{continuation}.} When the collected data shows sufficient evidence in favor of one answer, an experiment often stops before reaching the initial budget. \marc{Given that this early stopping is a data-dependent random variable, it differs fundamentally from the early stopping due to funding shortfalls.} While early stopping and continuation are common in practice, both fixed-confidence and fixed-budget settings fail to provide meaningful guarantees for them.
 Recently, the \textit{anytime} setting has received increased scrutiny as it fills this gap between theory and practice.
-In the anytime setting, the agent aims at achieving a low probability of error at any deterministic time~\citep{jun2016anytime,zhao2022revisiting,jourdan2023epsilonbestarm}.
-When the candidate answer has anytime guarantees, the practitioners can use continuation or early stopping (when combined with a stopping rule).
+In the anytime setting, \marc{for any fixed deterministic time $t$ that is unknown for the learner,} the agent aims at achieving a low probability of error at time \marc{$t$}~\citep{jun2016anytime,zhao2022revisiting,jourdan2023epsilonbestarm}. \marc{While $T$ is fixed and known in the fixed-budget setting, $t$ is fixed and unknown in the anytime setting.} When the candidate answer has anytime guarantees, the practitioners can use \marc{data-independent} continuation and early stopping. \marc{When combined with a stopping rule, the early stopping can be made data-dependent.}